 Shore holds a 100% interest in the Star property located in the central part of Saskatchewan, Canada.
-Kensington Resources Ltd. holds a 68% interest in the FALC-JV which is adjacent to the Star property.
+Kensington Resources Ltd. holds a 69% interest in the FALC-JV which is adjacent to the Star property.
 The Company acts as operator of the FALC-JV.
 These properties are accounted for as one CGU.
 The carrying value of the Fort à la Corne properties represents the acquisition of minority interests of the FALC-JV since 2005, net of impairments.

 The decline in the Company's share price during 2011 resulted in the Company's market capitalization at December 31, 2011 being substantially less than the carrying value of the Company's net assets.
 Due to the existence of this indicator of impairment, the Company was required to assess the exploration and evaluation assets for impairment by comparing the carrying value of these assets to estimated discounted future cash flows.
 Due to the uncertainty surrounding project financing, the Company was unable to determine a reliable weighted average cost of capital to perform this assessment.
 As a result, the Company wrote down the carrying value of the Fort à la Corne properties to nil at December 31, 2011.
-As this indicator of impairment still exists at December 31, 2014, the Company's assessment of exploration and evaluation assets for impairment has not changed and the Company continues to expense exploration and evaluation expenses incurred.
+As this indicator of impairment still exists at December 31, 2015, the Company's assessment of exploration and evaluation assets for impairment has not changed and the Company's exploration and evaluation expenditures continue to be charged to the consolidated statement of loss and comprehensive loss.

-12. Exploration and evaluation expenses
+11. Exploration and evaluation expenses